-The maximum weight for hand baggage is 8kg and dimensions for carry-on baggage: max 55x40x20cm.
+The maximum weight for hand baggage is 8kg and dimensions for carry-on baggage: max 55x40x23cm.

-For Economy Class fares only one item is included; the hand baggage in Business class fares includes two pieces of carry-on baggage up to 8 kg each.
+For Economy Class fares only one item is included; the hand baggage allowance in Business class fares includes two pieces of carry-on baggage, each up to 8 kg.

 If the free hand baggage allowance is exceeded in terms of number, dimensions and/or weight, the fee for excess baggage will be charged.

 Personal documents, medicines, valuables, mobile phones and laptops should be carried in cabin bags.